top of page

 • Throttle

-Class 2 e-bikes have all of the same components of Class 1. but have a throttle (20mph max) along with the pedal assist.
+Both pedal-assist and throttle-assist, with a maximum motor-powered speed of 20 mph.
+In other words, class 2 e-bikes have all of the same components of Class 1, but have a throttle (20mph max) along with the pedal assist.

 Class 3